 Ensuring that the news is reliable, serious and of high quality is a major concern of our News division.
 Our newsrooms are staffed by professional journalists; thanks to exemplary news processing, reliable sources, and a standards committee guaranteeing the independence and pluralism of the news, the TF1 group acts as a rampart against disinformation.
 We are conscious of this great responsibility: hence our various awareness campaigns, our regional media education programmes and our Factuel fact-checking strand.

 Following changes in broadcasters’ agreements on how the TF1 Group news committee should operate, the committee, which was set up under the law designed to strengthen the liberty, independence and pluralism of the media, comprises the following members, all of whom are independent:

 Claude Carré, Journalist

 Michel Vaquin, Engineer

-The committee can be contacted via the TF1 website at email@example.com
+The committee can be contacted at the following address : firstname.lastname@example.org